Sublet and Assignment Clauses in Commercial Leases

 Both subletting and assigning involve transferring your lease obligations to another tenant.
 But there are legal and practical differences between subleases and assignments.

-If you transfer just part of your leased space to another tenant while you remain on the property, on a temporary or permanent basis, it's called a sublease.
+If you transfer just part of your leased space to another tenant while you remain on the propertyon a temporary or permanent basisit's called a "sublease."
 If you transfer the entire rental to another tenant for a period of time while you move out, that too is a sublease.
 For example:

-Unless your lease prevents it, you may rent to anyone you like and charge any rent you choose.
-The person who subleases is called a subtenant.
-In a subleasing arrangement, the subtenant pays rent to you and you continue to pay the landlord under the terms of your lease.
 If the subtenant fails to pay the rent, you have the power to terminate the sublease, evict the subtenant, and retake the space, just as your landlord can do to you.
 And if the subtenant violates any of your lease terms (such as erecting a sign in violation of the sign clause in your lease), your landlord has the right to terminate your lease.

-By contrast, an assignment occurs when you transfer all your space to someone else (called an assignee) for the entire remaining term of the lease.
-As with a sublet, you are free to choose your assignee and determine the rent unless your lease says otherwise.
 In an assignment, the new tenant pays rent directly to the landlord.
-Importantly, since you've given away all of your interest in the lease, you have no rights to retake the property or to evict the assignee for nonpayment of rent.
+Importantly, since you've given away all of your interest in the lease, you have no right to retake the property or to evict the assignee for nonpayment of rent.

 Tenant Responsibilities Following a Sublet or Assignment

-A sublet or assignment does not relieve you of some or all your responsibilities under your own lease.
-On the contrary, under either arrangement, you're still responsible for paying the rent if the subtenant or assignee fails to pay, and making good on other lease obligations, such as paying for damages and keeping insurance policies current.
-(However, when you assign a lease, you may have less responsibility for guaranteeing nonrent duties than when you sublet.)
-You'll be free of these future financial obligations only if the landlord releases you in writing.
+A sublet or assignment doesn't relieve you of some or all your responsibilities under your own lease.
+On the contrary, under either arrangement, you're still responsible for paying the rent if the subtenant or assignee fails to pay.
+You're also responsible for making good on other lease obligations, such as paying for damages and keeping insurance policies current.
+(However, when you assign a lease, you might have less responsibility for guaranteeing non-rent duties than when you sublet.)

 Types of Assignment and Sublease Clauses